awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

 For example, if the name of the hosted zone is example\.com and you want to use **acme\.example\.com** to route traffic to your distribution, type **acme**\.
 **Type**
 Choose **A – IPv4 address**\.
-If IPv6 is enabled for the distribution and you're creating a second resource record set, choose **AAAA – IPv6 address**\.
+If IPv6 is enabled for the distribution and you're creating a second record, choose **AAAA – IPv6 address**\.
 **Alias**
 Choose **Yes**\.
 **Alias Target**